GuillaumeGomez/this-week-in-rust-docs/_posts/2016-5-22-this-week-in-rust-docs-5.md

 The [Normalization for long error codes explanations RFC](https://github.com/rust-lang/rfcs/pull/1567) entered its final comment period!

-[@pnkfelix](https://github.com/pnkfelix) proposed a [wonderful idea](https://github.com/rust-lang/rust/pull/33675#issuecomment-219609913).
+[@pnkfelix](https://github.com/pnkfelix) proposed [to rewrite all the code examples to be song of fire and internal-compiler-error themed](https://github.com/rust-lang/rust/pull/33675#issuecomment-219609913).
 I think we'll try to put it in place! :p

 # Current opened issues